 Create an Emergency Kit for Storms

 Tennessee winters are typically chilly but mild, but severe storms do occur from time to time.
-To prepare, the Federal Emergency Management Agency (FEMA) and the Tennessee Emergency Management Agency (TEMA) recommend that you prepare an emergency kit with the following items:
+To prepare, the Tennessee Emergency Management Agency (TEMA) recommends that you prepare an emergency kit with the following items:

 - Drinking water

 - Non-perishable food (for example, canned vegetables and fruits, canned tuna and chicken, peanut butter, granola, jerky, and dried fruit)